 If the company terminates a student’s employment for performance reasons, the same principles and rules apply as above.
 However, if a student is terminated for reasons other than performance, please contact the internship director in BYU Marriott’s Undergraduate Advisement office.

 Brigham Young University provides a liability policy for each intern in the amount of $1,000,000.
 This policy underwrites the negligent acts or omissions of an intern who might cause damage or harm to the experience provider.

-If you will be paid for your internship, it will be necessary to follow federal and state tax guidelines in paying income tax.
+If a student will be paid for their internship, it will be necessary to follow federal and state tax guidelines in paying income tax.